JaoShiGitHub/login-testing/README.md

    * This gives you better security than storing the JWT in localStorage or sessionStorage.

+  ### <main> tag
+   * A web app can have more than one <main> tag, but there must be only one main element in a document.
+The <main> tag is meant to represent the main content of the document, and that main content should be unique

 ### Without withCredentials
    * Your browser will not send cookies to the backend, so the backend will think you're not logged in, even if the cookie is stored in the browser.